Being British, we should all be pretty familiar with the concept of queuing - after all, we seem to spend most of our

 Queue?
 What queue!

 Like a queue for anything, there will come a point at which there's nobody left waiting to be served!
 Your bank (if there are still any bricks and mortar ones!) or local Post Office will typically have a queuing system set up, but there might be nobody in it.
 If that's the case online then you'll simply never see the queue, you'll go straight to the entry page.
 If a load of people suddenly turn up then the queue may kick back in again if the numbers continue to increase past the quantity that can be processed at any one time.

 What if I placed the order but didn't pay?

 If your order had been processed to the point where you have the card payment page on the screen then your entry has been recorded on the system.
 What hasn't happened at that point is payment.
 If you have a problem finding your card, are using the wrong card, or need to get some more details, the system will hold your place for a while.
 Any unpaid orders will have an email sent to them about 15 minutes after the payment page times out.
 This contains instructions on how to go back and pay for the order - you do not need to go through the entry process again!

 NOTE: Unpaid orders are held for a time and then cleared from the system.
-The length of time they are held is a maximum of four days, but if the event sells out then any unpaid orders are automatically cleared down and cannot be paid for.
+The MAXIMUM length of time they are held is four days BUT IF THE EVENT SELLS OUT before you make your payment then any unpaid orders are automatically cleared down and cannot then be paid for.

 Can I leave the queue?